Integrability in Gravity from Chern-Simons Theory: Introduction

 Many advances in our understanding of theories of gravity have been closely linked to the study of integrability.
 This is particularly true in the context of black hole solutions.
 The integrable structure of gravity with $D-2$ commuting Killing symmetries facilitates powerful solution generating methods, which have led to the discovery of a surprisingly rich array of exact solutions \cite{Emparan:2008eg}.
 Many black hole uniqueness theorems also rely on this integrable structure \cite{Mazur:1982db,Hollands:2007aj, Hollands:2008fm, Lucietti:2020ltw, Lucietti:2020phh}.

 Two formal ingredients underlie many of these developments.
-First, with this much spacetime symmetry, various $D$-dimensional theories of gravity can be reduced to nonlinear $\sigma$-models in two dimensions \cite{Breitenlohner:1986um,Breitenlohner:1987dg}.
+First, with this much spacetime symmetry, the equations of various $D$-dimensional theories of gravity reduce to those of nonlinear $\sigma$-models in two dimensions \cite{Breitenlohner:1986um,Breitenlohner:1987dg}.
 The fundamental field of these 2d models roughly corresponds to the internal part of the metric and takes values in a coset group.
-In the canonical example, four-dimensional General Relativity (GR) is reduced by axial $\partial_\phi$ and stationary $\partial_t$ Killing vectors to a nonlinear $\sigma$-model on $\mathrm{SL}(2,\mathbb{R})/\mathrm{SO}(2)$.
+In the canonical example, four-dimensional General Relativity (GR) is reduced by axial $\partial_\phi$ and stationary $\partial_t$ Killing vectors to a $\sigma$-model with target space $\mathrm{SL}(2,\mathbb{R})/\mathrm{SO}(2)$, coupled to 2d gravity.
+Unlike the usual symmetric-space $\sigma$-model, it features a spacetime-dependent coupling parameter which breaks translational invariance.
 The second ingredient is that these 2d models are integrable, a fact which is exhibited by the existence of a flat `Lax' connection expressed in terms of an auxiliary complex parameter.

 The goal of this paper is to show how recent advances relating 2d integrable models to 4d Chern-Simons theories \cite{Costello:2019tri, Delduc:2019whp} can be applied to stationary and axisymmetric GR (see \cite{Lacroix:2021iit} for a pedagogical introduction to 4dCS theory).
 This framework beautifully captures the integrable structure of gravity in the language of gauge theory and geometry.
 The Lax connection is realized as a dynamical gauge field, and the `spectral' parameter as a spatial coordinate.
 We will demonstrate how the 2d $\sigma$-model for stationary, axisymmetric gravity emerges from the boundary dynamics of this Chern-Simons theory.
 We believe this framework will provide fertile ground for the study of powerful but highly technical solution generating methods, not only in GR but also in higher-dimensional supergravity theories.
 Below we provide two divergent but related motivations for this work: one which may appeal to researchers interested in solution generating methods in theories of gravity, and the other to those interested in applications of 4d and 6d Chern-Simons theory to lower-dimensional integrable models.